V-Sekai/manuals/decisions/20230911-first-alpha-tag.md

-# Implementing Semantic Versioning for Alpha Releases in V-Sekai
+# Proposed: Implementing Semantic Versioning for Alpha Releases in V-Sekai

 ## Metadata